maxwellfunk/fpki-guides/pages/fpki_piv_issuers.md

 ---
-title: USAccess Customer Agencies
+title: Federal PKI PIV Issuers and Customer Agencies
-permalink: /usaccess/
+permalink: /pivIssuers/
 layout: default
 ---

-The GSA HSPD-12 Managed Service Office established the [USAccess program](https://www.fedidcard.gov/){:target="_blank"} as an efficient way for Federal agencies to issue common HSPD-12 approved credentials to their employees and contractors.
-The list below presents USAccess program customer agencies and components, along with the name of the Certification Authority (CA) responsible for issuing PIV authentication certificates.
+The table below lists the Personal Identity Verification (PIV) credential service providers for federal agencies.
+Agency administrators can leverage this list to configure systems and services for cross-government trust.

-{% include alert-info.html content="This table was last updated on <b>September 16, 2019</b>.
+{% include alert-info.html content="This table was last updated on <b>December 11, 2019</b>.
 If you'd like to suggest an update or correction, please email fpki@gsa.gov." %}

 <style>
 	.title {font-size: 16px; color: white; background-color: #112e51; font-weight: 900;text-align: center;}